Bachemedei/portfolio-two/src/markdown/project-1.md

 Most graph visualisations were constructed with [ggplot](https://ggplot2.tidyverse.org/) and map visualisations were made with [R Leaflet](https://rstudio.github.io/leaflet/)

-The actual database was developed using [Shiny Dashboard](https://rstudio.github.io/shinydashboard/).
+The dashboard was developed using [Shiny Dashboard](https://rstudio.github.io/shinydashboard/).